 In this Division —

-“chairperson” means the chairperson of the Legal Costs Committee;
+chairperson means the chairperson of the Legal Costs Committee;

-“contentious business” means business carried out as a legal practitioner in or for the purposes of any action, suit or proceedings before a court, but does not include the administration of estates and trusts;
+contentious business means business carried out as a legal practitioner in or for the purposes of any action, suit or proceedings before a court, but does not include the administration of estates and trusts;

-“costs” includes fees, charges and disbursements;
+costs includes fees, charges and disbursements;

-“court” includes an arbitrator, tribunal or person having power to require the production of documents or the answering of questions;
+court includes an arbitrator, tribunal or person having power to require the production of documents or the answering of questions;

-“member” means a member of the Legal Costs Committee and includes the chairperson and a deputy member;
+member means a member of the Legal Costs Committee and includes the chairperson and a deputy member;

-“non-contentious business” means any business carried out in the capacity of a legal practitioner which is not contentious business.
+non-contentious business means any business carried out in the capacity of a legal practitioner which is not contentious business.

 207. Legal Costs Committee established